 body taboo stimulates and sustains an unhealthy imagination about what actually lies hidden beneath clothing.
 The truth is that what garments zealously conceal is always substantially less than what can be invented within anyone's imagination.
 Even worse, the

 body taboo's emphasis on the sexual nature of the body creates some very unrealistic ideas about what the naked body has to offer sexually.
 What seems tacitly promised by the secrecy of apparel can never actually be realized on clothing's removal, because more is hoped for in nakedness than realistically exists.
-When nudity fails to meet what people are led to anticipate, they may become addicted to progressively more depraved misuses of the human body in trying to fulfill those unrealistic expectations.
+When nudity fails to meet what people are led to anticipate, they may become addicted to progressively more depraved abuses of the human body in trying to fulfill those unrealistic expectations.
 Each of the above destructive avenues of thought are artificially created by the overshadowing idea that nakedness and sexual lust are intrinsically related.
 While this implication is not really true, the

-body taboo's strict enforcement of it has a powerful influence on the imagination, leading it down a path that is both frustrating and morally dangerous.
+body taboo's strict enforcement of it has a powerful influence on the imagination, leading it down a path that is both emotionally frustrating and morally disastrous.
 The lust problem that the taboo was supposed to prevent, it ends up directly promoting in a major way.
-This is why attempts to break addictions to the lie of pornography notoriously fail when they are based on strengthening and reinforcing the lie of body shame and the body taboo.
-Lies must be fought with truth, and in this case, "the naked truth."
+This is why traditional attempts to break addictions to the lie of pornography notoriously fail when they are based on strengthening and reinforcing the lies of

 body taboo, it usually takes very little time for the sight of normal nakedness to dispel this dysfunctional pattern of thinking.
-There are still a few "naked cultures" in the world where even the genitals may be publicly visible without any mental immodesty.
+There are still a few "naked cultures" in the world where even the genitals are publicly visible without any mental immodesty.
 Missionaries and foreign visitors coming into such an environment find that they adjust to the sight of nudity almost immediately, just as new nurses do in the hospital.
 From such a

 body taboo is so thorough and so successful that it undergirds and nourishes a flourishing pornography industry.
 We would first have to introduce the

-body taboo and get those living in a "naked culture" to fully adopt it, before pornography could ever invade and gain a stronghold there.
+body taboo and get those living in a "naked culture" to fully adopt it, before pornography could ever invade and gain a foothold there.
 Unfortunately, multiple times in the past, Western society has done exactly that.
 As a minister of the church, I confess that my Christian ancestors in missions were blindly guilty of infusing their Gospel message with the

 body taboo and zealously spreading it in the name of God.
 They may have done so unwittingly, but it was nonetheless an adulteration of the simple "good news" of Christ.
 Modern missionaries, if they have been properly trained in cross-cultural principles, have learned not to make this grave moral mistake.
 Sadly, however, Western churches have failed to apologize publicly for this error, because to do so without hypocrisy, they would have to repent of the

-Despite our culture's devotion to dressing for show and obsession with undressing for sex, the divine glory and appealing beauty in the bare human body remains as wholesome as when God first created humans naked and without shame (Genesis 2:25).
+Despite our culture's devotion to dressing for show and its obsession with undressing for sex, the divine glory and appealing beauty in the bare human body remains as wholesome today as when God first created humans naked and without shame (Genesis 2:25).
 He sovereignly makes us remember that original fact each time we shamelessly rejoice with awesome delight at the birth of naked infants.
 Throughout the Bible, unless it alludes to or is the result of coercion, sexual misconduct, or physical or spiritual poverty, nakedness by itself is never portrayed as a shameful or immoral condition.
 Unless it is motivated by impure desires, seeing nakedness is not a shameful or immoral action.
-As I discovered more than 25 years ago upon becoming a nurse, a few moments of viewing a naked person of the opposite sex, in a normal, nonsexual context, can overturn a lifetime of false instruction about how the mind is supposed to react.
+As I discovered almost 30 years ago upon becoming a nurse, a few moments of viewing a naked person of the opposite sex, in a normal, nonsexual context, can overturn a lifetime of false instruction about how the mind is supposed to react.
 It's a falsehood with a history as far back as Eden, a lie embraced today sincerely and even religiously, but nonetheless a lie.
 Just as light dispels darkness, a brief dose of the "naked truth" can suffocate the oldest deceit the devil hopes to keep alive.
 The real obscenity hidden beneath clothing springs from our own confused and misdirected imagination.
 That "vain imagination" was born the day Adam and Eve, with their new, Satan-fed "knowledge," decided on their own, independently from God, that fig-leaf coverings were "good" and their own nakedness was "evil."
 If their new notion was that clothing was now a moral necessity for humans, then God's question to them points definitively to the real instigator of such thinking, "

 Who told you that you were naked?"
 (Genesis 3:11).